 Recording Vocals and Sound Cards

-When browsing for the right production recording equipment for you, you will also have to consider which sound card works best for you and your computer, as this is an important step which will help improve the sound of the finished production.
+When browsing for the right production recording equipment for you, you will also have to consider which sound card works best for you and your computer, as this is an important step that will help improve the sound of the finished production.

-Sound cards convert analogue sounds, from a microphone, and convert into a digital audio file which allows you to start mixing and refine your recordings on your computer.
+Sound cards convert analogue sounds, from a microphone, and convert them into a digital audio file which allows you to start mixing and refine your recordings on your computer.

 Lots of singers opt for external sound cards when recording, there are two main types of connections to choose from: